AGRICULTURAL POLLUTION. MEANING OF AGRICULTURAL POLLUTION.

 (ii) Sewage should be properly treated before disposal

-(iii) Legislation should be made by government read more here against dumping of harmful or toxic wastes.
+(iii) Legislation should be made by the government read more here against dumping of harmful or toxic wastes.

 (iv) Pesticides and fertilizers should be applied as instructed.